akatsuki-co/algoacademy/client/src/docs/javascript/stacks_and_queues.md

   }

   /**
-   * Adds an element to the front of a queue.
+   * Adds an element to the back of a queue.
    * Time complexity: O(1)
    */
   enqueue(value) {